Breast MRI scan

 Why the test is performed

 MRI provides detailed pictures of the breast.
-It also provides clear pictures of parts of the breast that are difficult to see clearly on ultrasound or mammogram.
+It also provides clear pictures of parts of the breast that are difficult to see clearly on an ultrasound or mammogram.

 Breast MRI may also be performed to: